telerik/reporting-docs/getting-started/video-onboarding.md

 ---
 title: Video Onboarding
-page_title: Video Onboarding
+page_title: Video Tutorials for Starting with Telerik Reporting
-description: "Get started with Telerik Reporting by following a step-by-step video tutorial that helps you develop a real-life project."
+description: "Get started with Telerik Reporting by following our step-by-step video tutorials that walk you through different stages or report creation and integration and help you develop a real-life project."
 slug: getting-started/video-onboarding
 tags: get,started,video,onboarding,classroom,course,learning
 published: true
 position: 3
 ---

-# Video Onboarding
+# Get Started Easily with our Video Onboarding Program

 Telerik Reporting has its own [video getting started course](https://learn.telerik.com/learn/course/external/view/elearning/38/telerik-reporting) available to both users with an active trial license and users with an active commercial license.
 The training course in Telerik's [Virtual Classroom](https://learn.telerik.com/learn) is developed to help you get started with the Telerik Reporting set of services and features.
 It aims to put you in the shoes of a report designer and an engineer who is integrating a reporting solution into an existing application.